-As is common with new vaccines, it's unclear at this point how long the protection will last, though ongoing studies aim to determine long-term efficacy of the vaccine.
-Researchers plan to follow up with young people who’ve been vaccinated up to ten years after completing the immunization series to determine their HPV status at that time.
+Current studies show that the HPV vaccine protects for at least ten years and there hasn't been official guidance to suggest revaccination after this period.
+Researchers plan to follow up with those who’ve been vaccinated up to ten years after completing the immunization series to determine their HPV status at that time.

 Originally published May 12, 2005

 Can’t find information on the site about your health concern or issue?